DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

 <li>Extract branching logic from the REDCap Data Dictionary.  </li>
 <li>For each field with logic conditions:
   <ul>
-  <li>Identify records where data are present but the logic condition is not satisfied.  </li>
+  <li>Identify records where data are present, but the logic condition is not satisfied.  </li>
   <li>Flag violations where fields are populated outside of their visible state.</li>
   </ul>
 </li>